SoumiaBouch/doubly_Noisy_Randomized_Kaczmarz/README.md

 <h1> Noisy Randomized Kaczmarz <h1>

-<font size='1'> This GitHub repository is the official implementation of the numerical experiments presented in the paper _"A Note on Randomized Kaczmarz Algorithm for Solving Doubly-Noisy Linear Systems"_ </font>
+#### This GitHub repository is the official implementation of the numerical experiments presented in the paper _"A Note on Randomized Kaczmarz Algorithm for Solving Doubly-Noisy Linear Systems"_

 ## Requirements
 We conducted the experiments using python 3.8.5, numpy 1.19.2, and scipy 1.8.0 To run the experiments, you can create a Jupyter notebook and simply insert the commands listed in each section.